rvillido/digidoc4j-hwcrypto-demo/README.md

 3. Build & Run

    * mvn clean package
-   * deploy to your friendly neighbourhood Java Web container
+   * deploy the war file in the target directory to your friendly neighbourhood Java Web container which has HTTPS enabled

 ## DSS Backend

 You can change the DSS url in application.properties file, default is http://dss.nowina.lu/dss-webapp/wservice

+## HTTPS Connection

+Signing must be done over secure HTTPS connection on the client side.
+Your Web server must support HTTPS connections.
+If you get "not_allowed" error message in the JavaScript console, then the client is using regular HTTP connection.

+## Known issues

+For non-Tomcat users: application.properties file refers to 'catalina.base' environment variable to locate Tomcat web server logs directory.
+If you are deploying it to another web server, then change the location of your log file and remove ${catalina.base}.